YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

-# Your Waifu is SHIP's opinionated & extra-biased Tier Guide (FUCK PLANES 2: ELECTRIC BOOGALOO EDITION)
+# Your Waifu is SHIP's opinionated & extra-biased Tier Guide (NIGHT OF THE LIVING DEAD FOXES EDITION)

 ## _VERY IMPORTANT OPENING NOTE_